Sannyeks/sannyeks/README.md

  - :telescope: I’m Front-end developer.
  - :seedling: I’m currently learning JavaScript, React, NodeJs.
  - :milky_way: I create beautiful and productive applications
+ - :envelope: Write to me if you want to work together.
+I am interested in developing awesome and creative applications.
+   I am open to any kind of cooperation, such as volunteer projects, startups, product projects.
 ---

 ### Pet projects